 Meaning of “ERC” and Link to EIP-20

 “ERC” (Ethereum Request for Comments) is the process for proposing standards on Ethereum.
-EIP-20 is the formal proposal that defines the ERC-20 token standard.
+EIP-20 is the formal proposal that defines this token standard.

 The Foundation of Fungible Tokens on Ethereum